-Disproportionate representation (or disproportionality) of racial/ethnic groups in special education is currently defined as students in a particular racial/ethnic group (i.e., Asian, Black, Hispanic, Native American, Native Hawaiian/Other Pacific Islander, Two or More Races or White) being at a considerably greater risk of being identified as eligible for special education and related services than all other racial/ethnic groups enrolled either in the LEA or in the state (depending on the type of risk ratio calculation applied, as discussed below).
-ISBE uses a risk ratio to determine state risk for racial/ethnic group and at least 10 students in the racial/ethnic group enrolled in the LEA), and an alternate risk ratio for LEAs in which there are at least 10 students in the racial/ethnic group and at least 10 students in the racial/ethnic group but fewer than 10 students in the comparison group (all students in the students in the comparison group but fewer than 10 students in the comparison group on the LEA.
-The State utilized data from annual Fall Enrollment Counts from the Student Information System, or SIS, (for all students, grades 1-12) and December Child Count (for students with IEPs, ages 6-21), which is the same data reported to OSEP on Table 1 (Child Count) of Information Collection 1820-0043 (Report of Children with Disabilities Receiving Special Education under Part B of the IDEA, as amended).
+Disproportionate representation (or disproportionality) of racial/ethnic groups in special education and related services is currently defined as students in a particular racial/ethnic group (i.e., Asian, Black, Hispanic, Native American, Native Hawaiian/Other Pacific Islander, Two or More Races or White) being at a considerably greater risk of being identified as eligible for special education and related services than all other racial/ethnic groups enrolled either in the LEA or in the state (depending on the type of risk ratio calculation applied, as discussed below).
+ISBE uses a risk ratio to determine state risk for racial/ethnic disproportionality.
+To determine LEA risk for racial/ethnic disproportionality, ISBE uses a weighted risk ratio for LEAs in which there are at least 10 students in the racial/ethnic group enrolled in the LEA), and an alternate risk ratio for LEAs in which there are at least 10 students in the racial/ethnic group but fewer than 10 students in the comparison group enrolled in the LEA.
+The State utilized data from annual Fall Enrollment Counts from the Student Information System, or SIS, (for all students, grades 1-12) and December Child Count (for students with IEPs, aged 5 who are enrolled in Kindergarten and aged 6-21), which is the same data reported to OSEP on Table 1 (Child Count) of Information Collection 1820-0043 (Report of Children with Disabilities Receiving Special Education under Part B of the IDEA, as amended).

-ISBE examines data in the given school year to determine the number of LEAs that had at least 10 students with IEPs ages 6 - 21 for the past three school years to determine how many LEAs met the minimum "n" size for further analysis.
+ISBE examines data in the given school year to determine the number of LEAs that had at least 10 students with IEPs, aged 5 who are enrolled in Kindergarten and aged 6-21, for the past three school years to determine how many LEAs met the minimum "n" size for further analysis.

-ISBE uses a two-step process to determine the existence of disproportionality based on race and ethnicity in special education that is the result of inappropriate identification.
+ISBE uses a two-step process to determine the existence of disproportionality based on race and ethnicity in special education and related services that is the result of inappropriate identification.
 First, ISBE calculates a weighted or alternate risk ratio for every LEA in the state with regard to overall special education eligibility.
 Such risk ratios are calculated for each racial/ethnic group enrolled in a LEA.
 ISBE's criteria for determining overrepresentation based on race/ethnicity is a calculated weighted or alternate risk ratio of 3.0 or higher for three consecutive years for a particular racial/ ethnic group in which there are at least ten students in the special education population.